FelipeABG/dotfiles/README.md

 Many of the configurations and ideas in these dotfiles were inspired by other developers and various online resources.
 Special thanks to the open-source community for sharing their setups and tips.

----

-Feel free to reach out if you have any questions or suggestions!
-Happy hacking!

----

-By following this template, you can easily set up and maintain your own dotfiles repository.